 Paris is one of my favourite European cities – I’ve visited more times than anywhere in the world and even spent an autumn house-sitting there once.
 But even though I was lucky enough to have somewhere to stay, Paris is still an easy place to spend money.
 There are fantastic restaurants, shops and wine bars on every corner, and the entrance fees to all those world-class museums and attractions soon start to add up.
-So can you enjoy Paris if you’re trying not to spend too much?
+So can you enjoy Paris if you’re trying not to spend too much money?
 Here are my top tips for getting the most out of Paris on a budget.

 Read more: Alternative things to do in Paris

 Things to do in Paris on a budget

 Paris is overflowing with beautiful, world-famous buildings and monuments – like Sacre Cœur, the Eiffel Tower, Arc de Triomphe, Pompidou Centre, Luxembourg Palace, Les Invalides and the Opéra Garnier – and going to take a look at them won’t cost you a penny.
 You can also go and watch the artists at work in Montmartre’s Place du Tertre, browse the book stalls along the banks of the Seine and take a look around Notre Dame Cathedral for free.

 If the weather’s good, then there are lots of parks and gardens around the city – including the Jardin des Tuileries, the botanical gardens at the Jardin des Plantes, the Promenade Plantée on an old elevated railway line, and even the atmospheric cemeteries like Père-Lachaise.